harrisonpham/caravel-softshell/README.md

 Due to the limited timeline, this design is built with two different versions of openlane / PDKs.
 You'll need to have both `mpw-one-a` and `mpw-one-b` available on your machine to do a full build.
+Note that `mpw-one-a` corresponds to `OPENLANE_TAG=rc5`.

 ### Softshell `user_proj_example` and Wrapper `user_project_wrapper` Macros